 And, do make sure that the cream cheese and butter have come to room temperature and are nice and soft when you go to make this.

 If you use cold ingredients you’ll end up with lumps of butter and cheese in your spread, and it won’t be all nice and incorporated.

-After it’s all mixed up, put the spread into a shallow dish for serving, or put it in a nice fancy jar with a lid so you can give it as a gift.
+After this herbed cheese spread is all mixed up, put the spread into a shallow dish for serving, or put it in a nice fancy jar with a lid so you can give it as a gift.
 Then, pop it in the fridge to allow the flavors to get to know each other.

 Ingredients that are in your kitchen right now